Belle Époque: Politics

 The years between the Franco-Prussian War and World War I were characterised by unusual political stability in Western and Central Europe.
-Although tensions between France and Germany persisted as a result of the French loss of Alsace-Lorraine to Germany in 1871, a series of diplomatic conferences managed to mediate disputes that threatened the general peace: the Congress of Berlin in 1878, the Berlin Congo Conference in 1884, and the Algeciras Conference in 1906.
+Although tensions between France and Germany persisted as a result of the French loss of Alsace-Lorraine to Germany in 1871, a series of diplomatic conferences managed to mediate disputes that threatened the general peace: the Congress of Berlin in 1878, the Berlin Conference in 1884, and the Algeciras Conference in 1906.
 Indeed, for many Europeans during the Belle Époque, transnational, class-based affiliations were as important as national identities, particularly among aristocrats.
 An upper-class gentleman could travel through much of Western Europe without a passport and even reside abroad with minimal bureaucratic regulation.
 World War I, mass transportation, the spread of literacy, and various citizenship concerns changed this.

 The Belle Époque featured a class structure that ensured cheap labour.
 The Paris Métro underground railway system joined the omnibus and streetcar in transporting the working population, including those servants who did not live in the wealthy centers of cities.
 One result of this commuting was suburbanisation allowing working-class and upper-class neighbourhoods to be separated by large distances.